 The osteopathic physician must:

-- provide appropriate care to address physical, emotional, and spiritual pain and minimize needless helplessness or suffering.
+- provide appropriate care to address physical, emotional, and spiritual needs and to minimize needless helplessness or suffering.

 - use ethical principles pertaining to provision or withholding of clinical care, including diagnostic and treatment modalities that are considered futile.